mars0i/pasta/README.md

 You'll also need to download the MASON jar file mason.19.jar (or a later version, probably), and MASON libraries.tar.gz or libraries.zip file.
 Move the MASON jar file into the lib directory under this project's directory.
-Unpack the contents of the libraries file into this project as well.
+Unpack the contents of the libraries file into this directory as well.
 You may want to get the MASON-associated 3D libs, too, in order to get rid of a warning message during startup.
 Place these jars in the same places as the others.